-Separate from Council's consideration of the ordinance prohibiting local adult use cannabis business establishments, staff is preparing necessary text amendments to the municipal code repealing ordinances conflicting with the CRTA that prohibit adult cannabis possession and use and adding new ordinances to allow local enforcement of cannabis possession and public consumption consistent with the CRTA.
-Those ordinances will be provided for Council consideration prior to
+Separate from Council's decision concerning whether to allow the retail sale of adult-use cannabis, staff will simultaneously be preparing necessary text amendments to the municipal code repealing conflicting ordinances that prohibit adult cannabis possession and use and adding new ordinances to allow local enforcement of cannabis possession and public consumption consistent with the CRTA.
+Those ordinances will be provided for Council consideration prior to January 1, 2020.